 The doctor may examine the breast and armpits with the woman in different positions.
 For example, while sitting, she may be asked to press her palms together in front of the forehead.
 This position makes the chest muscles contract and makes subtle changes in the breast more noticeable.

-The doctor may review the technique for breast self-examination How to Do a Breast Self-Examination Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
-Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more with the woman during the examination.
+The doctor may review the technique for breast self-examination How to Do a Breast Self-Examination Breast disorders may be noncancerous (benign) or cancerous (malignant).
+Most are noncancerous and not life threatening.
+Often, they do not require treatment.
+In contrast, breast cancer can mean... read more with the woman during the examination.
 Techniques for the doctor's examination and self-examination are similar.

 How to Do a Breast Self-Examination